Do you require a specific undergraduate major?

 What are your GRE requirements?

 The minimum undergraduate GPA requirement is 3.0.
-The Association of Genetic Counseling Program Directors (AGCPD) compiles national data about the average GPA and GRE scores of students admitted to accredited programs.
+The Association of Genetic Counseling Program Directors (AGCPD) compiles national data about the average GPA scores of students admitted to accredited programs.
 Students admitted to our program typically meet or exceed these standards.
 Compiled data can be found on the AGCPD website.

 My undergraduate GPA is less than the required 3.0.
 Can I still be considered for admission to your program?